Is masculinity ‘the best a man can get’!?

 This is the toxicity that drives men towards an untrue masculinity, an inescapable, protective identity.

-Toxic masculinity is a current buzzword and so it isn’t a surprise to see a big razor company jump on the bandwagon and create an advert on the subject as their way of appealing to consumers.
-The advert, much like the whole coverage on this topic, seeks to point out what is wrong, offers solutions of how men should put a stop to toxic behaviour by other men, highlighting the bullying and ‘man up’ culture, calling men to account for this aspect of male culture.
+Over the decades men’s less than acceptable behaviour has been packaged up and labelled with many different names – one you may be familiar with is Toxic Masculinity.
+This movement, or public shaming, triggered a multi-national razor company to jump on the bandwagon and create an advert on the subject as their way of appealing to consumers.
+The advert, much like the whole coverage on this topic, seeks to point out what is wrong, offers solutions of how men should put a stop to toxic behaviour by other men, highlighting the bullying and ‘man up’ culture and calling men to account for this aspect of male culture.

 On one level it seems a positive idea, yet it’s a one-dimensional approach to the issues surrounding men.
 It’s a paradigm where we wish to address toxic behaviour with the usual male solution-based approach by more doing, but never addressing the being.
 Do this and the problems are solved.
 Yet this misses the problem with our overall view of masculinity.
 It offers no support for men to shine and be tender, free from the identity that men get bound up in from a young age.